 Orthopaedics (also called orthopaedic surgery) is the medical specialty that focuses on injuries and diseases of your body's musculoskeletal system.
 This complex system, which includes your bones, joints, ligaments, tendons, muscles, and nerves, allows you to move, work, and be active.

 Once devoted to the care of children with spine and limb deformities, orthopaedists now care for patients of all ages, from newborns with clubfeet to young athletes requiring arthroscopic surgery to older people with arthritis.
 And anybody can break a bone at any age.

 Orthopaedic surgeons treat problems of the musculoskeletal system.
 This involves:

 - Diagnosis of your injury or disorder

-- Treatment with medication, exercise, casting, surgery or other options
+- Treatment with medication, injections, casting, bracing, surgery, or other options

 - Prevention with information and treatment plans to prevent injury or slow the progression of disease

-While orthopaedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as the foot and ankle, spine, shoulder, hand, hip or knee.
-They may also choose to focus on specific fields like pediatrics, trauma or sports medicine.
-Some orthopaedic surgeons may specialize in several areas.
+While orthopaedic surgeons are familiar with all aspects of the musculoskeletal system, many orthopaedists specialize in certain areas, such as:

 Education and Training

 Your orthopaedic surgeon is a medical doctor with extensive training in the proper diagnosis and treatment of injuries and diseases of the musculoskeletal system.
-He or she has completed up to 14 years of formal education, including:
+They have completed up to 14 years of formal education, including: